ethanshry/Kraken/documentation/Deployment.md

 The Orchestrator's execution process involves checking the status of all active deployments.
 In the case that an `ApplicationStatus::REQUESTED` is detected, the deployment status will be updated to `ApplicationStatus::INITIALIZED`.
 The Orchestrator will then seek for a node which will be responsible for the deployment, and will send a message on that node's RabbitMQ Work Queue.

 When a Node recieves a message on its Work Queue, it will take action on that Work Request.
 In the case of a deployment, the Node will kick off the Deployment Action, which will use the deployment information to request the application from Git and deploy the application locally via Docker, all the while sending status information back to the Orchestrator via the `Deployment` RabbitMQ Queue.

+## Shipwreck.toml

+The Shipwreck.toml consists of two main parts- app and config.

+### app

+The app section contains information about your application overall.